 To get your day started off right, find your way to Kolache Shop.
 Serving Texas’ favorite breakfast pastry made using authentic Czech recipes, the eatery cooks up sausage and egg kolaches along with seasonal options.
 Try it out for yourself and you’ll see why the shop was named part of Only in Your State’s Texas Kolache Trail.
+Be sure to grab a seat at the table when you stop by Clute’s brand-new Bed & Breakfast, Table of Grace.
+This cozy café offers a variety of locally sourced foods and has become a popular gathering spot for locals.
 Hungry yet?
-We’re just getting started.
+We are just getting started.
 See Clute’s other restaurants here.

 Admire dinosaur fossils and rotating collections of art by artists from around the world, embark on a journey to the celestial bodies of our solar system, and listen to a performance by a professional orchestra.
 You might think you’d need to go to multiple places to enjoy these experiences, but not so at The Center for the Arts & Sciences.
 The Brazosport Museum of Natural Science showcases everything from Native American artifacts and colorful rocks and minerals to the largest public collection of seashells in the region.